What is Joint Honours?

 What you will study

-You can study Film and Television Studies as a joint subject.
+You can study Film and Television Studies as either a joint, major or minor subject.
 This will determine how many modules you’ll study at each stage.
 Please check your other subject to ensure it is possible to create your chosen combination.

 The number of modules you take will depend on how you decide to combine Film and Television Studies with your other subject.
 You will study modules such as:

 - Critical Approaches to Film and Television Studies

 - TV Boxing Clever: Brand, Identity and Format